ComposableFi/composable/code/xcvm/SPEC.md

 - Turing-Complete Interactions: Complicated business logic can be dynamically dispatched to other chains, without the need for developers to deploy contracts on the destination chain.
 - Configurable Security Levels: Developers can opt-in to use less secure transports, with the advantage of cheaper and faster execution.

-Most of all, `XCVM` has been designed in a very extensible way, building up small functionalities and by combining them, allows for immense complexity.
+Most of all, `XCVM` has been designed in a very extensible way, building up small functionalities and by combining them, allowing for immense complexity.

 # Status of This Memo